blackfennec-org/blackfennec/docs/source/project_management/project_plan.rst

 PyLint
 ------
 Pylint is the linter used for our project.
 It can check for logical errors and formatting.
-The formatting guidelines used are close to the PEP 8 but differ in minor aspects.
+The formatting guidelines used are close to the PEP 8 but differs in minor aspects.
 A plugin for an easy integration with the IDE PyCharm exists and is used.

 Glade
 -----